 Posted in Dog Friendly Walks, Flat walks in Auckland, Walks in Auckland Central

-Tagged Auckland Zoo, Bbq Area, Carpark, dogs off-leash area, Ducks, Eels, Fabulous Playground, Geese, Icecreams, Imaginative Story, Jaggers, Leash Areas, Level Path, Meloa, Motat, Mt Albert, Museum Of Transport, Picnic Tables, Playgrounds, Pushchairs, Reef, Scraps, Springs Park, Swans, Trams, Tricycle, Walking Distance, West Auckland, Western Springs
+Tagged Amazon, Auckland Zoo, Bbq Area, Carpark, dogs off-leash area, Ducks, Eels, Fabulous Playground, Geese, Icecreams, Imaginative Story, Jaggers, Leash Areas, Level Path, Meloa, Motat, Mt Albert, Museum Of Transport, Picnic Tables, Playgrounds, Pushchairs, Reef, Scraps, Springs Park, Swans, Trams, Tricycle, Walking Distance, West Auckland, Western Springs